ArgetIstalri/Soul-Heroes/README.md

 Chestplate Texturing

-For chestplates, you can follow the base images made by Fisk for chestplates.
+For chest plates, you can follow the base images made by Fisk for chest plates.

 https://i.imgur.com/UEFS0CA.png - Template Normal